Don’t go yet!

 WeBuyAnyHome conducted a study allowing those who have been through the house buying and selling process to voice their estate agent experience.
 46% of those surveyed claimed all their encounters with estate agencies had been positive.
 However, worryingly, 14% felt they had been conned by an estate agent.
 A further 10% claimed they would never use a traditional estate agency again.

 The remaining respondees voiced that their experiences with estate agents left them feeling uneasy or confused.
-Overall, a lack of transparency and communication is a common complaint of many customers.
+Overall, a lack of transparency and communication within an estate agent contracts is a common complaint of many customers.

 One of the most important exchanges between a client and an estate agent is the contract.
 The rule of thumb is; if you don’t understand the contract, don’t sign it.
 Contracts are complex and you should always remember that you are the customer – do not be afraid to challenge any clauses you do not agree with.

 There are three different types of estate agency contracts in the property world when you sell a house.
 Each has its perks and pitfalls.

 If you are tied in for a three-month period with an estate agent, during that time period they are the only company entitled to sell your home.
 You cannot put it up for sale with any other estate agent during the 12 weeks.
 Even if you find your own buyer you will have to pay your estate agent.

 This is the exact same agreement as sole selling rights.
 However, if you manage to find a ready willing and able purchaser yourself you don’t have to pay the estate agency.

 This is the most popular option for most people when it comes to selling their home.
 You can list your property with as many estate agencies as you like and will only ever pay commission to the company that sells your home successfully.